Project Spotlight: Bringing Shaker Charm to a Virginia Kitchen

 Across from the end of the peninsula, the microwave was built in at shoulder level and is neighbored by the large refrigerator.
 Centered in all this space is small kitchen island with barstool seating for two.
 The island is topped with a stained wood.
 Black soapstone and a white marble is used throughout the rest of the space.

 The hutch tested my skills, but ultimately ended up being my favorite part of Marina’s kitchen.
 It’s by far one of the most unique things I’ve built with CliqStudios cabinetry.
 The hutch divides the kitchen from the new dining room and features cabinetry on both sides, a marble counter, and a peekaboo window.
 Above, the upper cabinets are accessible from both rooms by glass doors, creating a great area for display.

 Designing the hutch was a challenge because we were not using fully custom cabinets.
 We were basically working with the frame of a puzzle, trying to find the right cabinets in the right size to fit the space.
 After the hutch was done, Marina’s contractor realized a support beam extended across the ceiling was needed right in this area.
 This knocked us back a few steps.
 I proposed that we include a soffit to conceal the support beam.
 The soffit enclosed the hutch area a little, adding some coziness to the cuteness.
 The upper glass-door cabinets were then mounted to the soffit.
 After some additional rework, I was able to fit it all together.
 Marina loved it!

-This project really taught me about patience as a designer.
-Working with semi-custom cabinetry can be tricky when creating a detailed area, but it’s so rewarding when everything works out.
 I was absolutely blown away when I saw the before and after pictures.
 Marina really has a special place that gives her the storage she needs with terrific work flow.
-For me, the intricate placement of the cabinetry, especially around the hutch, is the real highlight, but the whole kitchen turned out fantastic!
+For me, the intricate placement of the cabinetry, especially around the hutch, is the real highlight.
+But the whole kitchen turned out fantastic!